-- 15. Acting in concert and under color of state law, PSSU and Lehigh County Board of Commissioners, through their respective departments, offices, and officers, have entered into the CBA, which controlled the terms and conditions of Mr. Molina's employment.
-Ex.
-A. - 16.
-PSSU and Lehigh County agreed to the term of the CBA, which is January 1, 2014, through December 31, 2018. - 17.
-The CBA contains a "Union Security" article, which prohibits union members from resigning their union membership when and how they see fit, and provides in relevant part that: - 3.1 Each employee who, on the effective date of this Agreement is a member of the Union, and each employee who becomes a member after the date shall maintain his/her membership in the Union, provided that such employee may resign from the Union during a period of fifteen (15) days prior to the expiration of this Agreement.
-The payment of dues and assessments uniformly required of the membership shall be the only requisite employment condition. - 3.2 The Employer agrees to deduct the bi-weekly membership dues from the pay of those employees who individually request in writing that such deductions be made.
+14. PSSU and Lehigh County are expected to continue to operate pursuant to the terms and conditions of the CBA, including those for Mr. Molina's position, until they reach a successor agreement.

+15. The CBA contains a "Union Security" article, which prohibits union members from resigning their union membership when and how they see fit, and provides in relevant part that:

+3.1 Each employee who, on the effective date of this Agreement is a member of the Union, and each employee who becomes a member after the date shall maintain his/her membership in the Union, provided that such employee may resign from the Union during a period of fifteen (15) days prior to the expiration of this Agreement.
+The payment of dues and assessments uniformly required of the membership shall be the only requisite employment condition.

+3.2 The Employer agrees to deduct the bi-weekly membership dues from the pay of those employees who individually request in writing that such deductions be made.
 The amounts to be deducted shall be certified to the Employer by the Union, and the aggregate deductions of all employees shall be remitted together with an itemized statement to the Union by the last day of the succeeding month, after such deductions are made.
 Except as otherwise provided in Section 3.1 of this Article, the authorization shall be irrevocable during the term of the Agreement.